Flaka e Janarit: Rexhep Malaj

 He was among the greats patriots in Kosovo.
-Was born on March 29, 1951 in Hogosht-Kamenice.
+Was born on March 29, 1951, in Hogosht-Kamenice.
 After he finished eighth grade in elementary school, on May 20.1965, his family moved in Gjilan.
 He went to the "Zejnel Hajdini" high school in Gjilan in 1966/67.
 Was different from the others because he had skills for sports.
 Was suspended from high school because he organized few demonstrations.
 After this, in 1969, he continued studying in "Skanderbeg" high school.
 In academic year of 1969/70, after he ended the second academic year in Preshevë, he re-continued the third year of middle school in "Zejnel Hajdini".
 During the last year of his studying, he was employed as a teacher in elementary school "Liria" in Marec village.
 With this accomplishment he reached his goal of being a teacher.
 One of the famous quotes is: "The days are passing like arrows, along with them and the life, on despite this memory remains never digested".
 Today for his patriotic actions talk many his friends who fought together to protect homeland, and we see his name in any flag of Albania.

 Nuhi Berisha

-Nuhi Berisha was born on October 3, 1961 in Svirca of Kamenica.
+Nuhi Berisha was born on October 3, 1961, in Svirca of Kamenica.
 Grew up and was educated in a patriotic and revolucionar family.
 After he finished primary school, he enrolled in "Zejnel Hajdini" high school, in Gjilan, Kosovo.
 In high school he became friend with Rexhep Mala, with whom he fought for Kosovo's freedom and unity.
 After Nuhi Berisha finished high school, he went in the Law Faculty of University of Pristina, and later also in the Faculty of Sports.

 Kadri Zeka

-He was born on April 25, 1953 in the village Poliçkë-Hogosht.
-Studied in Prishtina.
+He was born on April 25, 1953, in the village Poliçkë-Hogosht.
+Studied in Pristina.
 He was a journalist and a lawyer.
 After some years he went in Switzerland, where was active in many Albanian organizations in exile, and maintained.

 Jusuf and Bardhosh Gërvalla

 Patriotic brothers.
-Jusuf was born on October 1, 1945 in Dubovik, in an Intellectual family.
+Jusuf was born on October 1, 1945, in Dubovik, in an Intellectual family.
 He was very smart, and had all quality and dimensions that make an outstanding personality.
 Unfortunately his possibilities remain completely unspoken.
 Soon after the night of 17 January 1982 he and his brother were killed in Untergruppenbach near bulletproof Stuttgart from Albanians nation adversaries.
 The murder of Jusuf Gërvalla terminated the original creations of Albanian creations.
 The novel " Rrotull " is the first effort of Jusuf Gërvalla on writing a long prose but this novel is unfinished because of his death.
 Jusuf Gërvalla's literary creativity, his poetry and journalism had an important impact in the development of the art and of the Albanian opinions.

-A famous quote of Jusuf Gërvalla is:"At the forefront of this nation and to its feet, sacrifice and death for realizing its aspirations, will come to us with glory through life.
+A famous quote of Jusuf Gërvalla is:"At the forefront of this nation and to its feet, sacrifice and death for realizing its aspirations, will come to us with glory through life".